I-O Graduate Program

 Admission to the I-O Psychology graduate program is based on a global assessment of the prospective student’s capability to complete the program successfully.
 We use several types of evidence to evaluate the student in order to make the best possible prediction about their performance, should s/he be admitted.
 Below is a list of materials utilized in our decision-making process.

 The following materials are required of ALL candidates:

 - A formal written statement concerning how you believe our program will help you achieve your career and personal goals.
-This statement should be submitted in line with College of Graduate Studies requirements and should be no longer than 500 words.
+This statement should be submitted in line with College of Graduate Studies and Research requirements and should be no longer than 500 words.